I’m a big fan of the patina look. I love the aged industrial vibe that patina paint gives to furniture and home décor.

 Summary: Patina Painted Tabletop With Texture Finish & Nautical Transfer

 The Nautical Life Transfer was a fun way to add some unique character to this piece. and transfers in general are a fun way to add a little pizzazz to your furniture and home décor.
-You can find transfers made by Dixie Belle in their new line called Belles and Whistles, Redesign With Prima also makes gorgeous transfers, and another company called Hocus Pocus is known for their transfers.
+You can find transfers made by Dixie Belle in their Belles and Whistles line, Redesign With Prima also makes gorgeous transfers, and another company called Hocus Pocus is known for their transfers.

 More Info On Transfers